tkeskita/snappyLayerTests/README.md

   [SnappyHexMesh GUI Blender add-on](https://github.com/tkeskita/snappyhexmesh_gui) (version at the time was 1.5) as a basis (set nFaceSplitInterval to -1) and modified values from there heuristically while testing.
+* Added a `simpleFoam` test run case (modified motorBike test case) to foamCase/solverCase folder.
+Idea is to evaluate solver divergence tendency with the generated mesh, by checking number of iterations, maximum velocity magnitude and maximum pressure magnitude.
 * See [analysis on the current results](./test_result_analysis.md).
 * [Discussion thread on CFD-Online](https://www.cfd-online.com/Forums/openfoam-meshing/254447-snappyhexmesh-parametric-sweep-study.html).